stroiman/opam-speed/README.md

 > covered by a test; But this was not caught as code had been committed with
 > focused tests (the test framework did not support this behaviour)

-### Assertion framework is out of scope
+### Assertion framework is out of scope (but currently included)

 It is _not_ in scope to include an assertion framework.
 The goal of this is to create a super effective microtask runner.
 Other tools may create the perfect assertion framework.

-I do have some assertion code in the tool; and it might even be made more ellaborate over time.
-But it is logically completely separated from the microtask runner.
+But I also want to have the ability to have assertions, so right now; this project is the nesting ground for an assertion framework; and there is _some_ dependency from the test runner to the assertion code in order to format errors nicely.

-It is also an area I have tried before, and never felt I found the right model.
+It is also an area I have tried before, and never felt I found the right design.
 Chai stands out to me as the best assertion framework; however it fully embraces the dynamic nature of JavaScript; which of course doesn't translate to OCaml at all.
 If it ends out being a good assertion framework; it will probably make its